olleharstedt/tellstory/random_stories.md

 >
 > gorilla

 A gorilla in a helicopter is not an easy thing to handle.
-Two older CEOs sat on the opposite side of a soldier and this gorilla, both thinking the same thing: Why the hell did I think this was a good idea?
+Two older CEOs sat on the opposite side of a soldier and this gorilla, both thinking the same thing: Why the hell did I agree to this?

 Solider: Don't worry, we'll soon be there.